w3f/General-Grants-Program/grants/speculative/web3_analytics.md

 The grant will cover the development of W3A till its first public beta.
 As mentioned earlier, the storage is semi-decentralized but we will switch to a pure decentralized way as soon as possible.

+## Long term plans

+* Move to a fully decentralized storage
+* Launch (mainnet) as the first decentralized analytics protocol
+* Build a personal data market on the W3A data exchange protocol

 ## Additional Information

 * What work has been done so far?